IKoshelev/dotnet-practice-starter/readme.md

 Check `compose.yaml` `ports` section for each service to see, which ports are exposed. `volumes` section will have instructions how to save data in `host`.

+## Running devcontainer

+This repository contains a configured `.devcontainer`, in VSCode you can use command  "Dev Containers: Open Folder in Container".